Engineering Fast and Space-Efficient Recompression from SLP-Compressed Text: Experiments

-We run all methods on the four datasets described in Section~\ref{sec:datasets}, and report runtime, peak memory usage, and grammar size (number of productions) in Table~\ref{tab:recompression-results}.
-Our compressed method is evaluated for block size (a parameter in the Bentley--McIlroy algorithm that determines the tradeoff between time/space and output size) 50 and 500.
-We tried a wider range of values, and found these two choices to represent a good tradeoff.
+We run all methods on the four datasets described in Section~\ref{sec:datasets} and report runtime, peak memory usage, and the number of productions in the resulting recompression RLSLP in Table~\ref{tab:recompression-results}.
+Our compressed method is evaluated with block sizes 50 and 500 (a parameter in the Bentley--McIlroy algorithm controlling the trade-off between time/space and output size).
+We tested a wider range of values and found these two to represent a good balance.